Whiteknight/ParserObjects/docs/v4/parsers_multi.md

 * `Replaceable` allows a multi-parser instance to be replaced
 * `Transform` transforms the values in each alternative
 * `TransformResult` transforms the entire multi result object
+* `TrieMulti` uses a trie to find all matches with the given prefix sequence
 * `Try` executes the parser and captures any exceptions thrown

 ## Multi Parser Types